Scientific Name: Viburnum opulus

-Guelder rose belongs to the same family as elder.
-In former times it was even called swamp-elder which shows its preference for boggy areas.
+Guelder rose belongs to the same family as the elder.
+In the past, it was known as swamp-elder which demonstrates its preference for boggy areas.

 New shoots appear in May.
 Each leaf has 3-5 lobes.
 On the top they are smooth and hairy below, similar in appearance to the field maple leaf.

 The edges of the leaves are toothed.
 In the autumn, the leaves take on a beautiful wine-red colour.

 The flowers are white and appear in May and June.